Image:Kibble Facts

 Digestive Changes Explained

 The goal is to distinguish adaptive digestive responses from signs of intolerance or disease.
-Digestive changes during transition are often mislabeled as “detox,” but they are better understood as temporary adjustments in hydration, enzyme demand, and microbial activity.
+Digestive changes during transition are often mislabeled as "detox," but they are better understood as temporary adjustments in hydration, enzyme demand, and microbial activity.
+These changes are distinct from intolerance and are best managed through a structured gradual transition method rather than reactive diet changes.

 Table of Contents